The tool manufacturer achieves high performance with an automated miniload warehouse for 7,200 boxes

 Easy WMS and Galileo

-This software solutions package includes two essential tools: the management system (responsible for the operation of the installation) and the control system (responsible for machine governance).
+This software solutions package includes two essential tools: the management system (responsible for the operation of the warehouse) and the control system (responsible for machine governance).

 On the one hand, the Mecalux Easy WMS warehouse management system controls all the operations performed inside the warehouse and intervenes from the moment it receives the goods to when the order has been dispatched.
 On the other hand, the main function of the control system (Galileo) is to govern the equipment that run the tasks of transporting and storing the goods.
 Galileo follows the instructions received from the management system.